kingparra/blog/00_fretboard_composer_coping_mechanism.md

 And the bartenders who moonlight as muscianas in Carrboro seem to like it, too.
 And, maybe, my experiment can help you read music.
 It's the only thing out there that acknowledges that you can play a pitch in up to 5 different places on the neck and actually suggests where to play it.

-If you're curious, you can poke at the live app here: https://fretboard-composer-pro-330354285234.us-west1.run.app/
+If you're curious, you can poke at the live app here: [Fretboard Composer Pro](https://fretboard-composer-pro-330354285234.us-west1.run.app/)